 Basic Play Materials

-Push and pull toys, balls of different sizes, simple puzzles with large pieces and knobs (loose fit is preferable so children do not get frustrated), peg boards, posting boxes, shape sorters, stacking toys, paper and large crayons for drawing, riding toys, toys for sandpit and water play (e.g., mini spades and rakes, buckets, cups of different sizes), miniature life toys (e.g., iron, tea cups, lawn mowers, shopping carts), dolls, cars/trucks, CD or tape player, simple musical instruments (e.g., drum), paddling pools, cubby house, activity gyms/climbing frames.
+Push and pull toys, balls of different sizes, simple puzzles with large pieces and knobs (loose fit is preferable so children do not get frustrated), peg boards, posting boxes, shape sorters, stacking toys, paper and large crayons for drawing, riding toys, toys for sandpit and water play (e.g., mini spades and rakes, buckets, cups of different sizes), miniature life toys (e.g., iron, tea cups, lawn mowers, shopping carts), dolls, cars/trucks, simple musical instruments (e.g., drum), paddling pools, cubby house, activity gyms/climbing frames.

 This article was written by Dr Cathrine Neilsen-Hewett, PhD, Consultant and Lecturer, Institute of Early Childhood, Macquarie University